tombensve/APS/APS-Libraries/APSToolsLib/docs/src/APSToolsLib.md

     }

-**@APSInject** - This will have an instance injected.
+**@Inject** - This will have an instance injected.
 There will be a unique instance for each name specified with the default name of "default" being used in none is specified.
 There are 2 field types handled specially: BundleContext and APSLogger.
 A BundleContext field will get the bundles context injected.
 For an APSLogger instance the 'loggingFor' annotation property can be specified.
 Please note that any other type must have a default constructor to be instantiated and injected!

-    public @interface APSInject {
+    public @interface Inject {
         /**
          * The name of the instance to inject.
 If the same is used in multiple classes the same instance will
          * be injected.